nmvalera/cfg-loader/CONTRIBUTING.rst

 - Update ``setup.py`` script with all dependencies you introduce.
 See `<adding-dependency_>`_ for precisions
 - Write clear and exhaustive docstrings.
 Write docs to precise how to use the functionality you implement.
 See `<writing-docs_>`_
 - Update changelog with the modifications you proceed to.
 See `<updating-changelog_>`_
-- Push your branch and submit a merge request with ``dev`` branch as target
 - Your branch will soon be merged ! :-)

 .. _committing as you go: http://dont-be-afraid-to-commit.readthedocs.io/en/latest/git/commandlinegit.html#commit-your-changes